On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics

 \section{Evaluation of the Charged Fermionic Self-Energy within ECSK theory}

-The ECSK theory of gravity is an extension of general relativity allowing spacetime to have torsion in addition to curvature, where torsion is determined by the density of intrinsic angular momentum, reminiscent of the quantum-mechanical spin \cite{Hehl1976}\cite{Trautman}\cite{Sciama}\cite{Kibble}\cite{Hehl-Datta}\cite{Poplawski-1}\cite{Poplawski-2}\cite{Poplawski-3}\cite{Poplawski-4}\cite{Ortin}\cite{Rohrlich}\cite{Blagojevic}\cite{Freidel}\cite{Magueijo}\cite{Rudenko}\cite{Boos}.
+The ECSK theory of gravity is an extension of general relativity allowing spacetime to have torsion in addition to curvature, where torsion is determined by the density of intrinsic angular momentum, reminiscent of the quantum-mechanical spin \cite{Hehl1976,Trautman,Sciama,Kibble,Hehl-Datta,Poplawski-1,Poplawski-2,Poplawski-3,Poplawski-4,Ortin,Rohrlich,Blagojevic,Freidel,Magueijo,Rudenko,Boos}.
 As in general relativity, the gravitational Lagrangian density in the ECSK theory is proportional to the curvature scalar.
+Unlike in general relativity, the affine connection

+is not restricted to be symmetric, although metric compatibility conditions are retained, defined by the requirements that the covariant derivatives of the tetrad fields $e^\mu_k$ and the Minkowski metric vanish, implying the antisymmetry $\omega_{i}^{\;\;\mu\nu}=-\omega_{i}^{\;\;\nu\mu}$ of the spin connection \cite{fabbri}.
+The antisymmetric part of the connection, namely

-But unlike in general relativity, the affine connection $\Gamma^{\,\,k}_{i\,j}$ is not restricted to be symmetric.
-Instead, the antisymmetric part of the connection, $S^k_{\phantom{k}ij}=\Gamma^{\,\,\,\,k}_{[i\,j]}$ ({\it i.e.}, the torsion tensor), is regarded as a dynamical variable similar to the metric tensor $g_{ij}$ in general relativity.
-Then, variation of the total action for the gravitational field and matter with respect to the metric tensor gives Einstein-type field equations that relate the curvature to the dynamical energy-momentum tensor $T_{ij}=(2/\sqrt{-g})\delta\mathfrak{L}/\delta g^{ij}$, where $\mathfrak{L}$ is the matter Lagrangian density.
+({i.e.}, the torsion tensor), is then regarded as a dynamical variable analogous to the metric tensor $g_{ij}$ in general relativity.
+Consequently, variation of the total action for the gravitational field and matter with respect to the metric tensor gives Einstein-type field equations that relate the curvature to the dynamical energy-momentum tensor $T_{ij}=(2/\sqrt{-g})\delta\mathfrak{L}/\delta g^{ij}$, where $\mathfrak{L}$ is the matter Lagrangian density.
 On the other hand, variation of the total action with respect to the torsion tensor gives the Cartan equations for the spin tensor of matter \cite{Hehl-Datta}:

-Thus ECSK theory of gravity extends general relativity to include intrinsic spin of matter, with fermionic fields such as those of quarks and leptons providing natural sources of torsion.
-Torsion, in turn, modifies the Dirac equation for elementary fermions by adding to it a cubic term in the spinor fields, as observed by Kibble, Hehl and Datta \cite{Hehl1976}\cite{Kibble}\cite{Hehl-Datta}.
+Thus, ECSK theory of gravity extends general relativity to include intrinsic spin of matter, with~fermionic fields such as those of quarks and leptons providing natural sources of torsion.
+Torsion, in turn, modifies the Dirac equation for elementary fermions by adding to it a cubic term in the spinor fields, as observed by Kibble, Hehl and Datta \cite{Hehl1976,Kibble,Hehl-Datta}.